dancaron/Django-Rapid-Deploy/README.md

 # Djangogo 1.0
 Spin up a production grade Django configuration on Ubuntu 16.04 LTS in minutes.

 Let's face it, deploying Django can be time consuming and frustrating.
 This script relieves that pain, delivering a ready to go Supervisor, Guincorn, Nginx, Django, Postgres stack.
+After running the script, you will have a fully functioning Django installation running on Nginx and empty Django project.

 ### Steps to Deploy Django on Digital Ocean or Linode using Djangogo